 Blue diamonds are also extraordinarily rare and very expensive.
 India is their historic source, and it is believed that the 45.52 ct Hope Diamond, the 31.06 ct Wittelsbach-Graff and other famous blue diamonds originated there.
 Today, the Premier mine in South Africa, which opened in 1903, is considered the most significant source of blue diamonds.
 Nevertheless, at the end of the 20th century blue diamonds accounted for less than 0.1% of diamonds found there.

-Like pink diamonds, they are almost always set in a white metal engagement ring setting that highlights their color.
+Like pink diamonds, they are almost always set in a platinum, white gold or silver engagement ring setting that highlights their color.

 A beautiful engagement ring is the product of a number of choices that add up to a stunning creation.
 Knowing how to protect your diamond engagement ring setting is another important consideration.